 We’d say you shouldn’t miss any of them, but unfortunately, time is limited and one can only visit so much.

-What we can help you with is the private, 3-hour walking tour which allows you to know the main sites of Bucharest’s old town.
+What we can help you with is to offer you the tours below which allows you to know the main sites of Bucharest’s old town.

 A guide will be accompanying you and giving you directions and recommendations and, from there on, it’ll be easier for you to make your way around the underrated spots this city has to offer.